southdakotamines-datascience/Space-Apps-Hackathon-Sonification-Challenge/README.md

 We have laid down a foundation for anyone to experience space in a new, immersive way.
 We encourage further development to cater to both scientific and creative needs, leveraging the modularity of our solution for continuous innovation.

-## License

-This project is available on GitHub under [insert license name] license.

 ---